Lisbon in 4 Days: everything you need to know

 Descend to Baixa and Chiado neighbourhoods

-Enjoy a stroll along the Tagus at sunset.
+Enjoy a walk along the Tagus at sunset.

-And to end the day, there is no better plan than booking a sailing trip.
+And to end the day, there is no better plan than booking a sailboat ride.
 Feeling the wind on your face as you sail along the Tagus is a sensation you should not miss.

 This trip, which lasts approximately two hours, will allow you to admire Lisbon's most important monuments while you enjoy a glass of Portuguese wine.